Salesforce Service Cloud Spotlight: The Key to Getting the Most Out of Your Salesforce Solutions

 The bottom line for today’s economy is that you will only attract and retain clients, students, partners, customers, donors, etc., if you’re able to reach them how they want to be reached.

-As consumers we’ve become so used to an increased standard of service.
-We can order items without leaving our homes—and know where the items are coming from, when they will be shipped, watch their route as they make their way to our homes, and then can instantly offer feedback once they’re delivered.
+As consumers, we’ve become so used to an increased standard of service.
+We can order items without leaving our homes—and know where the items are coming from and when they will be shipped, watch their route as they make their way to our homes, and then can instantly offer feedback once they’re delivered.
 From pizza to birthday gifts, medication to furniture—almost anything you can think of.

 Organizations offering services need to catch up.
-While some areas of Field Service Management, such as the utilities sector, have made strides in reaching the new standards people now expect, gaps remain.
-So, whether you’re shopping around for a CRM, a field service solution or are already a member of the Salesforce community, let’s talk about closing those gaps.
+While some areas of Field Service Management, such as the utility sector, have made strides in reaching the new standards people now expect, gaps remain.
+So, whether you’re shopping around for a CRM, a field service solution, or are already a member of the Salesforce community, let’s talk about closing those gaps.

 Salesforce Service Cloud Breakdown

 You can read Salesforce’s official explanation of Service Cloud here.
 To summarize though, it’s the heart of the customer and business relationship, because it:

 - Enhances what organizations offer as far as communication and relationship management, whether it’s business-to-business (B2B) or business-to-consumer (B2C).

 - Works equally well for profit or non-profit.